dclause/search_autocomplete/README.txt

 ---------------------------------------------------------------------------------
 -- 2. Updating Search Autocomplete:

-BEWARE: Update to 7.x-3.x will lose every previous configuration.
+BEWARE: Update to 7.x-3.x from 7.x-2.x will lose every previous configuration.
 Please make sure you can produce the suggestion set you need using views.
 This should be easy !